MS832376/MS832376.github.io/_posts/2020-12-13-GenericRPG.md

 ---

 This is the demo for a game I've dubbed "Generic RPG."

 In this demo you can find a long lost magic sword and use it to defeat some zombies.
+The game also features some classic hits from some all-time great video games.